noahdrakes/dvrkDataCollection/README.md

 Where:
 -    -t enables timed capture mode

--    -i enables PS IO to be included in data collection CSV
+-    -i enables PS IO and FPGA digital I/O to be included in data collection CSV

 The host program output will guide you on how to collect data.